Dean Jagger: King Brothers

-Twelve O'Clock High
+Twelve O'Clock High and 1950s

 Jagger received an Academy Award for Best Supporting Actor for his role in Twelve O'Clock High (1949), made at Fox and directed by Henry King.
-In the film, he played the retired World War I veteran, middle-aged adjutant Major/Lt.
+In the film, he played the World War II veteran, middle-aged adjutant Major/Lt.
 Col. Harvey Stovall, who acts as an advisor to the commander, General Savage (Gregory Peck).

 Jagger stayed a supporting actor, though, appearing in Sierra (1950) with Audie Murphy at Universal, Dark City (1950) for Hal Wallis, Rawhide (1951) with Hathaway and Power at Fox, and Warpath (1951) at Paramount with Edmond O'Brien and directed by Byron Haskin.

-Jagger had a lead role in the strongly anti-communist film My Son John (1952) at Paramount.
+Jagger had a lead role in the strongly anti-communist film Mỹ Sơn John (1952) at Paramount.
 He was in Denver and Rio Grande (1952), again with Haskin and O'Brien, and episodes of Gulf Playhouse, Lux Video Theatre, Cavalcade of America, Schlitz Playhouse, and Studio 57.

 He appeared in the biblical epic The Robe (1953) as the weaver Justus of Cana, and was in Private Hell 36 (1954).

 He played retired Army Major General Tom Waverly honored by Bob Wallace (Bing Crosby) and Phil Davis (Danny Kaye) in the musical White Christmas (1954), and an impotent local sheriff in the modern Western Bad Day at Black Rock (1955), starring Spencer Tracy for MGM.
 He was also in The Eternal Sea (1955) at Republic, It's a Dog's Life (1955) at MGM, On the Threshold of Space (1956) at Fox, and Red Sundown (1956) at Universal.

 For the 1956 British science-fiction film X the Unknown, Jagger refused to work with director Joseph Losey because Losey was on the Hollywood blacklist.
 Losey came off the project after a few days of shooting and was replaced by Leslie Norman.
 An alternative version is that Losey was replaced due to illness.
 Half the budget, $30,000, went to Jagger's fee.

 Jagger was in The 20th Century Fox Hour, Three Brave Men (1956), The Great Man (1956) (second-billed to José Ferrer), Zane Grey Theatre, "Bernadine" (1957) with Pat Boone, an episode of Playhouse 90, Forty Guns (1957) for Sam Fuller, and The Proud Rebel (1958) with Alan Ladd and directed by Michael Curtiz.

 Jagger also portrayed the father of Elvis Presley's character in 1958's King Creole, directed by Curtiz.

 Jagger was in The Nun's Story (1959), playing the father of Audrey Hepburn's character, and Cash McCall (1960), and played the traveling manager for an evangelist played by Jean Simmons in the acclaimed 1960 drama Elmer Gantry.
 He was in two failed pilots, including The House on K Street.

-In the 1960s, Jagger increasingly worked on television appearing in The Twilight Zone ("Static"), Sunday Showcase, Our American Heritage, General Electric Theater, Dr. Kildare, The Christophers, and The Alfred Hitchcock Hour.
+In the 1960s, Jagger increasingly worked on television appearing in The Twilight Zone ("Static"), NBC Sunday Showcase, Our American Heritage, General Electric Theater, Dr. Kildare, The Christophers, The Alfred Hitchcock Hour, and The Partridge Family.
 He also appeared in the films Parrish (1961), The Honeymoon Machine (1961) and Billy Rose's Jumbo (1962).